Assessment Submission: Operational Date Explained

 A single owner company has had one employee (the founder) working 40 hours per week on the business for 2 years, but did not have any clients or suppliers until 1 year ago.
 This company is eligible to pursue B Corp Certification since the operational date is more than 12 months since the day that one individual was contributing greater than 35 hours per week to the business and they were engaged with clients and suppliers.

 A company was founded roughly 1 year ago but has not had any employees working greater than 35 hours on the business.
 6 months ago they signed a significant supplier contract and began production via co-manufacturer.
-This company would be eligible to pursue Pending B Corp Certification with an operational date of the day the supplier contract was signed.
+This company would need to wait to be eligible to pursue B Corp Certification once the operational date is more than 1 year from when the contract with the supplier is signed.

 A service company that was created/ founded three years ago wants to pursue B Corp Certification.
 The company has had one owner contributing roughly 35 hours per week to the company for the past 6 months and no other employees on payroll.
-This company can pursue Pending certification but will not be eligible to pursue B Corp Certification until that individual has been working greater than 35 hours per week for at least one year.
+This company will not be eligible to pursue B Corp Certification until that individual has been working greater than 35 hours per week for at least one year.

 Was this article helpful?